JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

 ## A throughput bottleneck enters the stage

-The API works great until your TODO service has turned into a hugely succesful TODO SaaS which allows users to import their TODOs from their previous TODO platforms.
-With the click of a button we now want users to be able to import 10,000 TODOs from the competitor.
+The API works great until your TODO service has turned into a hugely successful TODO SaaS which allows users to import their TODOs from their previous TODO platforms.
+With the click of a button, we now want users to be able to import 10,000 TODOs from the competitor.
 The immediate problem?
 Importing them would take

     10,000x300ms = 3,000,000 ms = 3,000 seconds = 50 minutes